cl-unrc-lab/Tolerange/README.md

 # Installation:
 This distribution comes with binaries, thus you can execute the tool without compiling, in that case you can skip this section.

-## ant installation
+## Ant installation
 For compiling the tool you will need the ant tool.
 If you have ant already installed you can skip this step, otherwise this distribution provides the package *ant_1.10.11-1_all.deb* and you can install ant (in Ubuntu) with the following command:

 $ sudo dpkg -i ant_1.10.11_all.deb

-Once installed ant, you can compile the tool, you need java > 1.8.
+Once you installed Ant, you can compile the tool, you need java > 1.8.
 It will compile in Linux, Windows and MacOs in the same way.
 We have tested the tool with java 1.8 in several platforms.

 ## Compile:
 $ ant compile jar